catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 What can you do with services?
 ******************************

-Catalyst Cloud is an entirely automated platform that adheres to the NIST definition of `true cloud computing <https://csrc.nist.gov/publications/d etail/sp/800-145/final>`_.
-Among other things, that means you have total and near instant control over all the services you use on the Catalyst Cloud.
+Sky TV is an entirely automated platform that adheres to the NIST definition of `true cloud computing <https://csrc.nist.gov/publications/d etail/sp/800-145/final>`_.
+Among other things, that means you have total and near instant control over all the services you use on the Sky TV.
 You don't need to wait for a human to do things for you.

 .. note::